 Who keeps records?

-- Your managers or contact people can record any contacts with staff about discrimination or harassment, even if no complaints are made.
-They could use a complaint summary form, which does not identify people but will enable you to track any problems.
+- Managers or contact people can record any interaction with staff about discrimination or harassment, even if no complaints are made.
+They could use a complaint summary form, which does not identify people but will enable the business to track any problems.

 - Anyone asked to intervene, even informally, keeps a record of what has been said and what action has been taken.

-- You keep any details of complaints which have been investigated, upheld and resulted in disciplinary action.
+- Keep any details of complaints which have been investigated, upheld and resulted in disciplinary action.

 - The person who was complained against should be allowed to view and make comments on any records.